 Enterprise innovation has one main goal – developing business value.
 There are many different elements that support that goal, but one of the most crucial is communications.
-As mentioned in the previous article, software has a key role to play, but it doesn’t guarantee employee participation or value to the business, we need to think more widely to address these needs.
+As mentioned in the previous article in this series, software has a key role to play, but it doesn’t guarantee employee participation or value to the business, we need to think more widely to address these needs.

 Communications initiatives have many elements, the two most critical phases these elements need to support are as follows:

 - Promoting the innovation program – key for new programs and those with new participants.